IMPORTANT FORMS, ANSWERS

 Our physicians have a track record of excellence in serving our patients.
 Learn more about our providers on the PHYSICIANS page.

 Learn more about your procedure and create a checklist to prepare for your exam.
 Coming in for your procedure in the next few days?
 Use this section of the site to learn more about your procedure below.
 You may also download a PDF of patient registration medical information you’ll be asked prior to your procedure.
-If you have an appointment, please download PDF preparation instructions for the SuPrep Kit, SuTab Kit or Miralax Kit procedures.
+If you have an appointment, please download PDF preparation instructions for the SuPrep Kit, SuTab Kit, SuFlave Kit or Miralax Kit procedures.

 Capsule endoscopy allows the examination of the lining of the small intestine (the middle part of the gastrointestinal tract, including the duodenum, jejunum, ileum).
 A pill-sized/shaped video capsule, which has its own miniature lens and light source, is used to provide photographs of the lining of the small intestine, which are electronically transmitted and can be viewed on a video monitor.